-OVERVIEW: The only community foundation in Rhode Island supports statewide nonprofits in education, health, and economic security.
-Numerous grant opportunities are open to applications from local groups.
+OVERVIEW: The Rhode Island Foundation is the only community foundation in Rhode Island and supports statewide nonprofits in education, health, and economic security.

 FUNDING AREAS: Education, health, economic security

 IP TAKE: This is the funder to know for all nonprofits in Rhode Island.
 It has a lot of power on the local philanthropy scene and resources that go well beyond grantmaking.